WES is proud to host the 2023 Rainbow Families Conference! Click here to learn more.

 Diverse & Welcoming Community

 At Washington Episcopal School, everybody belongs.
-Our community is comprised of a large number of international families as well as a significant number of families from the DMV.
+Our community includes a large number of international families as well as families from across the DMV.

 We nurture the growth of the whole child and cultivate their cultural proficiency to enter the wider world as a kind, confident, and prepared global citizen.